 Here is an example of Protune Flat versus GoPro Color.
 Both received the same edits.

-I grouped these three together because they are more annoying than problematic.
+I grouped these together because they are more annoying than problematic.

 Batteries drain fast with the GoPro.
 We use Wasabi batteries because they last longer, and we always have 2 or 3 charged up.